Explore our pet training FAQs to learn more about our training methods, our philosophy and what it’s like to work with us.

 Currently, animal trainers are not required to hold any certification to practice in the United States.
 However, we have chosen to go through these extra steps to better supply you with the best service possible.

 Are you a behavior consultant?
-What does a behavior consultant do?
+What does a pet behavior consultant do?

 What’s your service area?
 Do in-home consultations mean you come to my house or do I go to you?

-Our in-home services, when and where we offer them, involve a consultant going to your house.
-We do not have physical facilities in any state for you to bring your pet to.
+Our in-home services, when and where we offer them, involve a pet behavior consultant going to your house.
+We do not have physical facilities in any state for you to bring your pet for training.
+Click here to see our Illinois pet training travel radius.
+Click here to see our New Mexico pet training travel radius.

-Only a few of our consultants offer in-home services; the rest of us – and the rest of our services – are only offered remotely.
-More information can be found in our availability document.
+Only a few of our consultants offer in-home services; the rest of us – and the rest of our services – are only offered as virtual pet training services.

 Do you see animals other than dogs?